SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Extra extra large|2xl|Tailwind, Chakra
 Extra extra large|xxl|Bootstrap.
 For pretty much all frameworks, breakpoints select this size and up.
-The reason breakpoints generally select this size and up in most frameworks is that they are mobile first Since breakpoints generally select this size and up, you need to overwrite breakpoints for larger sizes if you want it to only apply to one size.
+The reason breakpoints generally select this size and up in most frameworks is that they are mobile first.
+Since breakpoints generally select this size and up, you need to overwrite breakpoints for larger sizes if you want it to only apply to one size.
+Since breakpoints select this size and up, one typically writes the style for the smallest size first and then layers  styles for larger form factors on top.

 ##### z-indices